mvtea/mvtea.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-My name is Mason, and I'm a senior at Wesleyan University, graduating in May 2021 with Bachelor's degrees in astronomy and physics.
+My name is Mason, and I'm a recent alumnus of Wesleyan University; I graduated in May 2021 with Bachelor's degrees in astronomy and physics.
+I am currently a teaching assistant for the astrophysics section of the [Summer Science Program (SSP)](https://summerscience.org/).

-I currently work with [Dr. Roy Kilgard](http://rkilgard.faculty.wesleyan.edu/) on **identifying and characterizing X-ray binaries in the local universe with _Chandra_**.
+In my spare time, I work with [Dr. Roy Kilgard](http://rkilgard.faculty.wesleyan.edu/) on **identifying and characterizing X-ray binaries in the local universe with _Chandra_**.
 Before that, I worked on **simulations of images from the Solar Gravitational Lens (SGL)** under the guidance of [Dr. Seth Redfield](https://sethredfield.wescreates.wesleyan.edu/).
 Please see my [Research](mvtea.github.io/research) page for more information.

 I was the **Student Director of Van Vleck Observatory** at Wesleyan from 2019-2021, and was involved in a few astronomy outreach projects on campus as well.
 To hear more about this and other public projects, please see my [Outreach](mvtea.github.io/outreach) page.
 My teaching experience, among other things, can be found on my [CV](mvtea.github.io/cv).